What expectations do you have of your

 Set your next Sandy Springs

 chiropractic visit today.
-Cross Chiropractic Center wants to know your answer to the question of your
+Cross Chiropractic Center invites you to ponder and answer the question of your

 expectations for our treatment so that we can both be happy